outdreamer/build-a-cure-1/docs/tasks/ideas.md

 to do: organize into docs

+  - alternate routes to arrange spacetimes in a way that makes origin & target space-times adjacent

+  - example of intent mapped to structure: the outlier or data point in the middle of two categories isnt supposed to be categorized, its supposed to be identified as belonging to a different group (a group in a state of change), which can be used to derive group boundaries, but shouldnt necessarily be integrated into a categorization function

+  - example of alternate explanations: for a pattern like why people have different responses to a pathogen, is it bc the pathogen fits into the bio system in a way that requires the same functions used to protect it from another condition, taking protection from that condition away?

   - with information representing the constant vertices of a system, by representing information a certain way, efficiencies are gained in other information, like related calculation outputs

       - what does the efficiency provide to uncertain/uncalculatable objects external to information?